Project Runway cast: Where are they now?

 Alexandria von Bromssen (Season 12)

 The season 12 runner-up went on to compete in All Stars season 4.
-She is currently working with Camp Couture, a Bay Area camp for kids 7-17 who want to learn about designing.
-She's also working on a men's collection and a women's lingerie line for Winter 2015.
-Her San Mateo, California, store, Red Square Boutique, will re-launch on Sept.
-10, during Fashion's Night Out.
+Alexandria von Bromssen owns Camp Couture, a Bay Area program for kids ages 7–17 who want to learn about sewing and design, and Red Square Boutique (her store in San Mateo, Calif.).

 Kate Pankoke (Seasons 11 and 12)

-The Runway lifer has appeared on Project Runway seasons 11 and 12 as well as All Stars season 4.
-She said the show has given her fashion career a "wonderful boost."
-She opened a showroom and atelier on Michigan Avenue in Chicago for her line, Elaya Vaughn Bridal by Kate Pankoke.
+The Runway lifer has appeared on Project Runway seasons 11 and 12 as well as All Stars season 4 and has said the show gave her fashion career a "wonderful boost."
+Kate Pankoke is the creative director for her line Elaya Vaughn by Kate Pankoke.
 She has also dressed Lauren Strogoff, Tara Lipinski, and Shiri Appleby.
-She is currently preparing for her 2016 collection for Bridal Fashion Week in October.
+Pankoke is a freelance writer and editor for Wedding Chicks and Style Me Pretty.

 Amanda Valentine (Season 11)

-Valentine originally appeared on season 11, but was brought back by fans for season 13's Runway Redemption.
+Amanda Valentine originally appeared on season 11, but was brought back by fans for season 13's Runway Redemption.
 After coming in second place, she appeared as herself on ABC's Nashville.
-She's worked on custom pieces for the musical duo Twenty One Pilots and Carly Chaikin, who stars in USA's Mr. Robot.
+She's worked on custom pieces for the musical duo Twenty One Pilots, rock band Mötley Crüe, and Mr. Robot-alum Carly Chaikin, and has sold unique designs on her website.
 Along with Mondo Guerra and Carolina O'Neill, Valentine helped with season 14 Project Runway casting.
 But she said the best part of having been on the show is when she's out with her brother, James Valentine of Maroon 5, people want to take a picture with both of them.

 Gunnar Deatherage (Season 10)

-Deatherage originally appeared on season 10 and returned for All Stars season 4.
-Since Runway he's worked closely with the music industry—most notably as the Tumblr IRL artist chosen to collaborate with Houndmouth at SXSW in Austin this past spring.
-He's also the fashion editor for a Louisville art magazine called Nfocus, which he does in between traveling the US with his seasonal collections and styling celebrities.
+Gunnar Deatherage originally appeared on season 10 and returned for All Stars season 4.
+Since Runway he's worked closely with the music industry, designing furniture and interior constructions in music videos for Ariana Grande, Justin Bieber, and more.
+He's also the fashion editor for a Louisville art magazine called Nfocus, which he does in-between styling celebrities, creating sets, selling accessories, and uploading DIY design tips on his TikTok.

 Anya Ayoung-Chee (Season 9)

-Project Runway season 9 winner, Ayoung-Chee is living in her home island of Trinidad, where she has her boutique, Exhibit A; a shared work space for creative artists, HOME; and a brand for carnival-related goods, cANYAval.
+Project Runway season 9 winner and returning contestant on All Stars season 7, Anya Ayoung-Chee is living in her home country of Trinidad, where she runs her online design label, Anya Young Chee Limited Edition; a matchmaking platform for creators and the marketplace, Nudge Caribbean; and a fashion brand for carnival-related clothing, Wyld Flwr.
 Through her business and brands, she is trying to support the development of fashion and creative industries in the Caribbean.

 Michael Costello (Season 8)

-Third place winner of the original All Stars season, Costello was on season 8 his first go-around.
-Since then, Vogue Italia has featured his designs—and Lady Gaga, Ariana Grande, Angela Basset, and even Beyoncé have worn his creations.
-Costello is currently preparing his latest collection for New York Fashion Week.
+Third-place winner of the original All Stars season, Michael Costello was on season 8 his first go-around.
+Since then, Vogue Italia and Sports Illustrated have featured his designs — and Lady Gaga, Ariana Grande, Angela Bassett, and even Beyoncé have worn his creations.
+Costello was in a 2021 controversy when calling out Chrissy Teigen for cyberbullying.
+He designs for his collaborations with Revolve and Saks Fifth Avenue, and sells his design collections on his website.

 Mila Hermanovski (Season 7)